gabrielflorit/blockup/README.md

 `blockup` creates two files: `index.html` and `script.js`.
 Put your JS in `script.js`.
 On save, blockup will compile, uglify, minify and inline JS to the `<script id="script"></script>` tag in `index.html`.
 So make sure not to delete that tag!

-## great! but is there a way to upload my files to gist from the command line?
+## great! but is there a way to upload to gist from the command line?

 Yes!
 See [gistup](https://github.com/mbostock/gistup).